 Baseball, an ice-cold cocktail from Cutwater Spirits and San Diego's clear blue or starry night skies — that's our idea of a triple play.
 This local distillery's Three Sheets Rum is crafted from pure cane sugar rather than molasses, and is a nice complement to any Petco Park outing.

 Cravory Cookies are familiar to any San Diegan with a sweet tooth.
 This is the place to go for delicious, fresh gourmet cookies with creative flavors, from lemon bar and salted caramel cream to German chocolate cake and donut glaze.

 This foodie gem from Barrio Logan serves Tijuana-style, bacon-wrapped hot dogs on brioche buns.
-Chow down on Barrio Dogg's El Pueblito hot dog covered with roasted poblano peppers, grilled onion, cotija cream sauce, queso manchego, crunchy fried onions, fresh pomegranate, and smoked paprika sesame seeds.
+Chow down on Barrio Dogg's signature El Xolito hot dog covered with grilled onions, fresh-cut red onions, cheddar cheese, juicy Roma tomatoes, sour cream, salsa verde and Sriracha aioli.

 Authentic, Texas-style barbecue is the hit at Grand Ole BBQ, which was born in trendy North Park.
-Choose from a menu of low- and slow-smoked meat sandwiches such as brisket, ribs, pulled pork and turkey, plus such delicious sides as their famous Frito pie boat.
+Choose from a menu of low- and slow-smoked meat sandwiches such as brisket, pulled pork, and their amazing Borracho fries.

 Sure, you can get pizza and beer at other stadiums, but not like this.
 Pizza Port is a beloved San Diego staple, known for its delicious slices and the craft beer it brews.
 A specialty slice and a Walk-Off Wheat (brewed to be poured at Petco Park) puts pizza and beer on a whole different level.